Learn how to set up supervised mode for iOS using Apple Configurator 2 with a quick step-by-step guide.

-For an effectual management of iOS devices, supervision is recommended.
+For the effectual management of iOS devices, supervision is recommended.
 Supervision enforces the devices to enroll into an Apple MDM solution thereby granting granular control of managed devices to IT admins.

 iOS devices can be supervised using Apple Configurator 2 (AC2) or Apple Device Enrollment Program (DEP).
 In this article, we’ll learn how to enable supervised mode on iOS using Apple Configurator 2.